theratbeing/geomancy/README.md

 ### Features
 * Color output: figures have different color depending on its correspondence and the chart type.
 (2019-07-31)

-* Interactive mode: the script asks for querent name, the query, and chart type before generating a chart.
-(2019-07-24)
+* Interactive mode: the script asks for querent name, the query, and chart type before generating a chart (2019-07-24).
+Each querent will have their own log file (2019-08-01).

-* Automatic logging: output will be automatically written to a file specified in `log_file`.
+* Automatic logging: output will be automatically written to a file.

 * Agrippa/Golden Dawn house chart: Mothers are placed in angular houses, Daughters are placed in succedent houses, Nieces are placed in cadent houses.